Planet Formation Research Team at MSSL/UCL

 From: Guatemala

-Aníbal is working on ALMA observations of protoplanetary disks and comparing these observations to models of dust evolution.
+During his time at MSSL/UCL, Aníbal mostly worked on ALMA observations of protoplanetary disks and the possible comparison of these observations to models of dust evolution.
+Results at:

 Fabiola Gerosa (she/her), 2024-2027